The Rise of Jade Force

-The original ten divisions of the West Vam army had been whittled down to four.
+The original ten divisions of the West Vam had been whittled down to four.
 Colonel Nguyen moved into areas occupied by fresh forces and took them down using tactics that were inspired.
 He had employed a Chen formation, called the Hawk’s dive, that hadn’t been used since the third century.
-The next day, he used a run-through-the-center tactic on a convoy carrying troops.
+The next day, he used a run through the center tactic on a convoy carrying troops.
 Eighteen troop carriers had been destroyed.
-Most of the convoy wasn’t aware that they had been attacked until they drove past the burned out wrecks.
-That little episode took place seventy-five miles from the capitol city of West Vam.
+Most of the convey wasn’t aware that they had been attacked until they drove past the burned out wrecks.
+That little episode took place seventy five miles from the capitol city of West Vam.

 The reporter was filming when the first artillery shells fell on his position.
 The shells would hit the mud, sink a bit, and then explode generating an avalanche of wet heavy mud that buried men alive.
 At that point, the film showed Colonel Nguyen grabbing an axe and joining the crew trying to build rafts.
 It was a heroic image of a man leading by example and inspiring men to greatness.

-Later that evening, West Vam released the film when they announced that Colonel Nguyen had been killed fifty miles outside their capital city.
+Later that evening, West Vam released the film when they announced that Colonel Nguyen had been killed fifty miles outside their capitol city.
 After ten hours of being shelled by artillery, his forces were captured by a massive assault by soldiers crossing the flooded river in boats.
-His body was found during clean-up operations.
+His body was found during clean up operations.

 Colonel Wynn said, “Colonel Nguyen was my friend.
 We worked together, but we also spent many an hour outside of work discussing military history.
 He was extremely well read and had insights into the past that I found exceptional.
 He used that knowledge of how wars were fought in the past in his war campaign.